thanhtantran/OPI-e-Paper/OrangePi/README.md

 |RST|17|11|
 |BUSY|24|18|

-> Instead of CE1(26), you could also use CE0(24), but I found that Armbian reserves that for something else and before running you would need to release it after every reboot.
+> Instead of CE1(26), you could also use CE0(24) (and remember to edit *python* and *c* config files accordingly), but I found that Armbian reserves that for something else and before running you would need to release it after every reboot.
 I lack knowledge to this respect, so I could not figure out a way of releasing it directly from python and I had to run some code in c to do it, so in the end I just modified the channel.
-Feel free to share any input on that
+Feel free to share any input on that.

 #### Enable SPI interface